Leading GPs and LPs confirmed are

 Willson Cuaca is the Co-founder and Managing Partner of East Ventures, a Southeast Asian early-stage investment fund and the VC pioneer of Indonesia.
 The firm started investing in 2009 when no one believed in the potential of Indonesia’s consumer Internet.

 East Ventures has funded hundreds of early-stage companies in Southeast Asia since their early days.
 Most of the companies have received subsequent funding rounds and are riding on top of Indonesia’s middle-class consumer growth.
 The firm has also exited investments through M&A to local and international companies.
 Last year, East Ventures was named the most consistent top performing VC fund globally by Preqin, and most active investor in SEA and Indonesia by various media.

-Saiful obtained his degree in Economics from the University of Missouri-Kansas City, USA and his master’s degree in Management from the International Islamic University of Malaysia.
+He graduated with a Bachelor’s Degree in Economics from University of Missouri-Kansas City, Missouri, USA and obtained his Master’s Degree in Management from the International Islamic University, Malaysia.